SimonGoring/NonAnalogues/Goringetal_NonAnalogueAssemblages.md

 A limitation of the use of dissimilarity from modern is that the dissimilarity of past pollen assemblages with respect to modern pollen cannot indicate changes from one community type to another through time, only dissimilarity from modern ecosystems.
 While broad scale spatial changes may be visible, a site that transitions from prairie to forest can retain a similarly low $d_{mt}$ value, provided near analogues exist in the modern pollen data.
 To correct for this, we can examine measures of turnover with a single pollen record through time $d_{st}$, or site dissimilarity at time $t$.
 This measures dissimilarity from one sample in a pollen record to the next, more modern sample, with high values for $d_{t}$ indicating much higher rates of vegetation turnover within cores.
 Schuman et al. (ref) showed patterns of high within-core turnover, but there is a further element of turnover or change that has not been explored.
 Ladnscape turnover $d_{lt}$ represents the novelty of a community on the observable landscape at some timepoint $t$.
 This landscape turnover estimate allows us to capture the movement of communities or broadly based vegetation types across the landscape.
 We can imagine times in the past where site turnover may be high, but landscape turnover may be low, for example, the movement of boreal type ecosystems across North America following deglaciation may result in high site turnover, but low landscape turnover.

-We can then imagine a set of scenarios, illustrated by plotting the various combinations of
+We can then imagine a set of scenarios, illustrated by plotting the various combinations of landscape and site level similarities.

 ![plot of chunk unnamed-chunk-1](figure/unnamed-chunk-1.png)

-**Figure X.**  *Models for understanding turnover and dissimilarity in the pollen record.
+**Figure 1.**  *Models for understanding turnover and dissimilarity in the pollen record.
 Community stability is represented by sites with low turnover relative to past assemblages at the site, and across the landscape.
 Community migration occurs when a site is highly siddimilar to past assemblages at the site, but has close analogues in the past landscape.
 Transient refugia occur when a site has low turnover, but becomes highly dissimilar from the past landscape.
 Ecological novelty occurs when a site is dissimilar from both the landscape and its own past assemblages.*

 In the same way we can examine vegetation dissimilarity we can make use of transient climate models to use the same measures of dissimilarity for climate, here $c_{m}$ (dissimilarity from modern), $c_{s}$ (change at a site) and $c_{l}$ (change relative to landscape).